dishitd/phone-number-api/README.md

 | `./gradlew test` | Executes unit and component test | composeUp is required for componentTest |
 | `./gradlew bootRun`| Starts Application|
 | `./gradlew integrationTest` | Executes integration test | ./gradlew bootRun|

+## Steps to get the code running

+* Checkout the code from Github repository
+* Go to the terminal under `/phone-number-api`
+* Execute `./gradlew composeUp` to start Postgres DB
+* To load sample data:
+  * Go to `/phone-number-api/src/test/resources/db/test_data` and execute the `phone_number_setup.sql` script.
+This will load sample data into DB
+* Execute `./gradlew bootRun`

 ### Interface Specification